High-Performance DBMSs with io_uring: When and How to use it: Efficient Storage I/O with

 \paragraph{Workload conditions.} To capture the impact of different workload characteristics, we use two standard DBMS benchmarks: single-statement, I/O-intensive YCSB-like transactions and the more complex, compute-bound TPC-C workload.
 The experiments use a small 1~GB buffer pool.
 For YCSB, we load 10~million tuples (8-byte key, 128-byte value), which with index structures and metadata results in a roughly 70\% page fault probability under uniform updates with 4~KiB pages, producing an I/O-bound workload well suited for storage analysis.
 For TPC-C, we use 1 and 100 warehouses to study the effects of a mostly in-memory vs. a mostly out-of-memory setting.

-\paragraph{System conditions.} We evaluate several buffer manager configurations on our 3.7~GHz AMD server (Kernel 6.15) with an array of eight modern PCIe~5.0 NVMe SSDs (Kioxia CM7-R).
+\paragraph{System conditions.} We evaluate several buffer manager configurations on one of these servers.
 The configurations range from fully synchronous to batched and asynchronous variants to study how the workloads interact with system conditions.
 All configurations utilize a single-threaded setup, in which one core handles transaction processing and I/O requests.
 This setup isolates I/O behavior from concurrency effects, allowing more precise analysis of performance improvements.
-Later, in \Cref{sec:network-intensive_systems,sec:postgres}, we extend the analysis to multithreaded configurations.
+Later, in \Cref{sec:network-intensive_systems,sec:postgres}, we extend the analysis to multithreaded configurations. \begin{highlight} Our evaluation compares \iouring{} against conventional kernel-based I/O interfaces used in production systems.
+We do not include kernel-bypass frameworks such as SPDK as direct baselines, since they target a different design space and would require substantial changes to the storage stack. \end{highlight}